-Steak restaurant Hawksmoor plans to stagger the reopening of its eight premises based in London, Manchester and Edinburgh, as it starts to welcome customers back.
+Steak restaurant Hawksmoor plans to stagger the reopening of its 8 premises based in London, Manchester and Edinburgh, as it starts to welcome customers back.

 Its Borough, London restaurant was the first to open on Thursday 9 July.
 Will Beckett and fellow co-founder Huw Gott intend to learn lessons from this reopening and then apply them to the other restaurants when they eventually reopen.